ruchisahota/gaia/v1/doc/documentation.md

 #### `encryptionEnabled (boolean)`

-EncryptionEnabled will enable the automatic encryption
+EncryptionEnabled will enable the automatic encryption.

 | Characteristics | Value  |
 | -               | -:     |